Get started with Score

 Next steps

-• Explore more examples: Check out the examples folder for score-compose to dive into further use cases and experiment with different configurations.
+• Explore more examples: Check out more examples to dive into further use cases and experiment with different configurations.

 • Join the Score community: Connect with fellow Score developers on our CNCF Slack channel or start find your way to contribute to Score.